 Coming to grips with each of these offerings should be a little easier for you and your loved ones once you’ve made your way through the following descriptions and explanations.

-Actually, some seniors don’t have a whole lot to worry about in terms of acquiring health insurance in their retirement years (or near-retirement years), as the coverage they first obtained via their employers continues to remain in force—to varying degrees--even after they walk away from their jobs.
+Some seniors don’t have a whole lot to worry about in terms of acquiring health insurance when they retire.
+Many are able to keep the coverage they first obtained via their employers even after they retire.

 These folks tend to be fairly small in number, though, as the majority of employer health plans end when the people attached to them retire.